Google Analytics is a web analytics platform used across all industries. It is the backbone of the Google Marketing Platform.

 Eventually, at the end of the month, your bank account should tell you how much your business made.

-If the sales and marketing hub of your business is your website, then you should track how each activity contributes to you bottom line.
+If the sales and marketing hub of your business is your website, then you should track how each activity contributes to your bottom line.

 Essentially, creating a conversion Goal in Google Analytics is like creating a rule:

-- If user books a Discovery Call through Typeform
+- If the user books a Discovery Call through Typeform

-- If user pays for my consulting services.
+- If the user pays for my consulting services.